 3 people favorited this theater

 Both cinemas closed and after a short period of dereliction the Cannon was converted into a bar named ‘Livingstones’.
-The former flytower has been reduced in height, both entrances are in use, the frontage has been restored but inside nothing remains to suggest it was ever either a cinema or a theatre.
+The former flytower has been reduced in height, both entrances are in use, the frontage has been restored to its original condition, but inside nothing remains to suggest it was ever either a cinema or a theatre.

 Livingstones bar closed in 2010 and building stood unused in August 2011.
 It has since reopened as a pub name Rat & Parrot.

 Just login to your account and subscribe to this theater